toniwillberg/rhel-on-azure-handsonlab/README.md

 * [Concept of VM images on Azure](azure-vmimages.md)
 * [Creating Linux VMs](linuxvm.md)

-At the end of these steps you will have a resource group *"LinuxResourceGroup"* located in *"westeurope"* and a RHEL VM named *"myLinuxVM"* with admin username *"azureuser"* and password *"abcdef12345!"*.
+At the end of these steps you will have these resources created:
+* Resource group *"LinuxResourceGroup"* located in *"westeurope"*
+* One Red Hat Enterprise Linux VM named *"myLinuxVM"* with admin username *"azureuser"* and password *"abcdef12345!"*

 Optional labs
 ----